-Located on the first floor in Menard Hall on the Springfield campus, the Career Services Office is open Monday through Friday, 8 a.m. to 5 p.m.
+Located within the Office of Student Success on the first floor in Menard Hall on the Springfield campus, Career Services is open Monday through Friday, 8 a.m. to 5 p.m.
 In the summer, those hours are Monday through Thursday (8 a.m. to 5 p.m.).

 Career Services Staff

 Marina Wirsing, Career Development Professional